Henry Mateo

-Henry Antonio Mateo Valera (born October 14, 1976 in Santo Domingo, Dominican Republic) is a professional baseball infielder.
-He played all or part of six seasons in Major League Baseball from 2001–06, and part of the 2010 season in Chinese Professional Baseball League.
+Henry Antonio Mateo Valera (born October 14, 1976) is a former professional baseball infielder.
+He played all or part of six seasons in Major League Baseball from 2001 to 2006, and part of the 2010 season in Chinese Professional Baseball League.

 Professional career

 Expos/Nationals

 Mateo was drafted by the Montreal Expos at age 18 in the second round of the 1995 amateur draft.
 He spent the next 6 years in the Expos' minor league system before making his major league debut in 2001.
 He remained with the team when they moved to Washington, D.C. and became the Nationals in 2005.
 After batting .154 in 2006, he was granted free agency after the season.

 Tigers, Rays, and independent ball

 In 2007, he signed with the Detroit Tigers, spending all of that season with their top farm team, the Toledo Mud Hens.
 He was released by the Detroit Tigers on April 21, 2008.
 Later in 2008 signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
 He batted .318 for the Bluefish and led his team in hits with 170.
 On May 24, 2009, Mateo was signed to a minor league contract by the Tampa Bay Rays and immediately optioned to the minor league Durham Bulls, where he ended the season.

 Mateo is currently being sought for the civil charge of criminal conversation in North Carolina.